 This course introduces graduate students to Quantum Engineering and Technology (QET) by providing a comprehensive and rigorous discussion of the basic principles and engineering design concepts of quantum coherent structures and devices for communications, computation, simulation, metrology, and sensing.
-The course will provide in-depth discussions of design methods, mathematical techniques, and engineering applications for the control of coherent quantum systems, which emphasis on quantum optical ones, that drive the rapidly emerging "quantum supremacy" paradigm for computing and information processing.
-This course provides a broad yet rigorous foundation of quantum technology that exploits quantum correlations and coherent superposition effects to achieve fundamentally novel optical and electronic functions on photonic and solid-state devices.
-A distinctive feature of this course is to present the material in strong partnership with "hands-on" computer simulations using open source codes that demonstrate quantum mechanical principles and ideas "in action".
+The course will provide the mathematical foundation, selected design methods, and in-depth discussions of engineering device implementations of coherent quantum systems, with emphasis on quantum optical ones.
+The course provides a broad yet rigorous training in quantum mechanics for engineering students interested in understanding both the technical applications and the broader societal impact of quantum principles in technology.